Chicago Mayor Lori Lightfoot ousted; Vallas, Johnson in runoff

 Vallas, who finished ninth in the 2019 Chicago mayoral race, emerged as one of Lightfoot’s top opponents and made public safety the centerpiece of his campaign.
 He served as an adviser to the Fraternal Order of Police during its negotiations with Lightfoot’s administration.
 He’s vowed to hire more cops and has the endorsement of the police union.

+At his victory party, Vallas noted that Lightfoot had called to congratulate him and asked the crowd to give her a round of applause.
+In a nod to his campaign promise to combat crime, he said that, if elected, he would work to address public safety issues.

+“We will have a safe Chicago.
+We will make Chicago the safest city in America,” Vallas said.

-Lightfoot has criticized Vallas’ relationship with the police and branded him as a Republican in disguise, even accusing him of being fast on the heels of Florida Gov. Ron DeSantis.
+Lightfoot had criticized Vallas’ relationship with the police and branded him as a Republican in disguise, even accusing him of being fast on the heels of Florida Gov. Ron DeSantis.

 “Obviously we didn’t win the election today but I stand here with my head held high and a heart full of gratitude,” Lightfoot said in her concession speech.
 “I will be rooting and praying for the next mayor of Chicago.”